skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 You've configured your OpenAI API key within GPT for Sheets and Docs.
 Now, any user granted Editor access to this spreadsheet can utilize GPT functions using this API key

+### How to create Mistral API keys

+#### 1. Please create an account https://console.mistral.ai/

+#### 2. Go to https://console.mistral.ai/api-keys/ and create an api key

+#### 3. Here is the pricing page for the Mistral api keys: https://docs.mistral.ai/platform/pricing/

+### How to create Claude (Anthropic) api key

+#### 1. Please follow this official page https://docs.anthropic.com/claude/reference/getting-started-with-the-api

+#### 2. If you have already account, check your keys here: https://console.anthropic.com/settings/keys

+### How to create Gemini API keys

+####  You can create your api key at this page: https://aistudio.google.com/app/apikey